ans4013/ScisorWiz/README.md

 user to appraise the data in different ways.
 ScisorWiz provides a clear picture of cell-type specific isoform expression through various clustering methods and highlighting features such as separate colors for alternative exons and Single Nucleotide Variants (SNVs).
+Additionally, this package includes a feature in which the user can choose to generate an interactive plot for exploratory purposes.
+This will generate a .jpg file version and an interactive html file version of the plot.

 ------------------------------------------------------------------------